flyark/AFM-LIS/README.md

 ![image](https://github.com/flyark/AFM-LIS/assets/26104411/f8d1c393-c330-472b-8862-e6bbe4836771)

-> **PAE map, LIA map, LIS heatmap, contact LIA map, contact LIS heatmap, and ipTM heatmap from AlphaFold3 output.** To see the contact LIA and contact LIS from contacting interface with restricting distance, please use [this jupyter notebook](https://github.com/flyark/AFM-LIS/blob/main/alphafold3_lis_contact_v0.14.ipynb).
+> **PAE map, LIA map, LIS heatmap, contact LIA map, contact LIS heatmap, and ipTM heatmap from AlphaFold3 output.** To see the contact LIA and contact LIS from contacting interface with restricting distance, please use newly updated [jupyter notebook](https://github.com/flyark/AFM-LIS/blob/main/alphafold3_lis_contact_v0.15.ipynb).
 You can adjust PAE cutoff and structure distance cutoff.
 Default cutoffs are 12 for PAE and 8 for distance.
+Now you can save the output results in csv.

-## Interpreting Results for PPI Predictions
+## Interpreting Results for binary PPI Predictions

 To predict positive PPI, assess LIS and LIA against these thresholds, derived from analysis of fly and human protein datasets: